STEREO: Scientific Text Reuse in Open Access Publications: Methods

 In our pipeline, the documents are first divided into consecutive passages of $n$~terms, which in turn are each embedded using a bag-of-words representation, i.e., as their term occurrence vector.
 To find matching passages between two documents, MinHash \cite{broder:97} is chosen as hashing scheme for~$h$.
 For each passage vector, multiple individual hash functions are applied to each element, and the minimum hash value of each pass is saved, yielding the set minimum hashes for a passage.
 It can be shown that, for~$m$ individual hashes per passage, two texts with a Jaccard similarity of at least~$m^{-1}$ are guaranteed to produce a hash collision between their hash sets, rendering them a suitable approximation for the lower bound of document similarity \cite{broder:97}.

-Hash-based source retrieval allows for a significant reduction of the required computation time, since the hash-based approximation has a linear time complexity with respect to~$|D|$, as opposed to the quadratic complexity of vector comparisons \cite{stein:2019c}.
-As a result, our source retrieval computation time could be fitted into the allotted budget of two months of computing time on a 130-node Apache Spark cluster, with 12~CPUs and 196~GB RAM per node.
+Applying this scheme to all passages in all documents, we detect all document pairs that are locally similar, i.e., which have a word overlap in their bag-of-words passage representations.
+For example, if documents would be split into~$n=20$ word passages, and~$m=5$ hash fingerprints are calculated per passage, two documents would be identified as pair if they share at least $4$~words across one of the respective passages.
+A document is never compared to itself.